yimingtravispan1/ee542_workspace/report.md

 ### Configuration Adjustment

-The original lab document used the following TBF parameters:

 The original lab document used the following TBF parameters: rate 100mbit latency 0.001ms burst 9015

 In my VMware environment, this configuration only produced approximately 50–60 Mbit/s TCP throughput and resulted in a large number of retransmissions.